Checle/web-zones/README.md

   cancel (): Promise<void>
   // Spawns a new child zone, runs `entry` in it and resolves when all new tasks have been worked off exec (entry: Function, thisArg?: any, ...args: any[]): Promise<any>
+  // Shortcut to create and append a new child zone spawn (nameOrSpec?: any): Zone

   // Add event listeners
   addEventListener (type: 'finish' | 'error', listener: Function, options: any): void